wamp-proto/wamp-proto/spec/README.md

 ## Remote Procedure Calls

-The *Remote Procedure Call* (RPC) messaging pattern involves two WAMP peers: a *Caller* and a *Callee*.
+The *Remote Procedure Call* (RPC) messaging pattern involves three WAMP roles:

+ 1. *Caller*
+ 2. *Dealer*
+ 3. *Callee*

-A WAMP peer that acts as a *Callee* exposes procedures to be called by WAMP peers that act as *Caller*s.
+A WAMP peer that acts as a *Callee* **provides** procedures for calling by WAMP peers that act as *Callers*. *Callers* and *Callees* are decoupled by *Dealers*.
+Dealers are responsible for routing calls and call return successes and errors.

+> Note that a WAMP peer might act as *Dealer* and *Callee* at the same time.
+Such a peer might route incoming calls internally to implementing procedures.
+This is the only architecture that was possible with WAMPv1.
+With WAMPv2 this is still possible, but addtitionally, the *Callee* can be external to the *Dealer*, which allows for more flexible application architecures.
+>

-A procedure that is exposed to be called via WAMP is said to be *exported*.
-An exported procedure is also called *(RPC) endpoint*.
+A procedure that is provided by a *Callee* to be called via WAMP by *Callers* is said to be *exported*.
+An exported procedure is called **RPC endpoint**.

-A procedure is always exported under an URI and the respective endpoint can be identified by said URI.
+A procedure is always exported under a fully qualified URI and the respective endpoint can be identified by said URI.

+There might be more than one endpoint exported under a given URI.

 A *Caller* provides the URI of the RPC endpoint to identify the procedure to be called and any arguments for the call.
 The *Callee* will execute the procedure using the arguments supplied with the call and return the result of the call or an error to the *Caller*.